christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 Regarding FOL properties and relations, the model is attending to instances of `basket` where only `John` interacted with it.

+When it comes to FOL properties and relations, the model shows clear attention patterns to instances of `basket` where it is the only entity `John` interacted with where the positive logit attribution score is high.
+This suggests that it’s representing a key relation between the subject, object and location anchored to specific instances of interaction.

 <br>

 <p align="center">